 If you find learning and remembering Incoterms hard, just use this guide.
 It explains all of them in a simple and easy-to-understand manner:

 Advantages: The simplicity of contractual terms is one of the main advantages.
 Incoterms are frequently employed in commercial contracts to ensure a single interpretation of the terms, saving time and money that might otherwise be wasted due to misinterpretations, this sheds light on the importance of incoterms.
 The importance of incoterms is proven since they help the growth of international trade.

 They provide a way for all businesses that utilize language to grasp what it means.
-These terminologies help carriers and purchasers in comprehending the many scenarios that product shipments entail.
+These terminologies help carriers and purchasers comprehend the many scenarios that product shipments entail.
 The incoterms help buyers and carriers understand who owns the products and who pays the shipping charges at each stage of the shipment.
 Companies may use this advantage to prevent misunderstandings in many forms of international trade and business.

 Disadvantages: One disadvantage opposing the importance of incoterms, is that many businesses are unable to keep up with all of the changes that occur.
 This might put some businesses in a better position while putting others in a not-so-good condition.
 Another issue with incoterms is that transportation companies and purchasers have opposing views on which terms should be used.
 CIF is preferred by sellers because it allows them to better understand their shipments, whereas FOB is preferred by buyers for similar reasons.